Skip to content

 If you’re looking for financial stability and security in a growing job market, look no further than getting your license for heating, venting, and air conditioning (HVAC) in North Carolina.

 Like many skilled trades, demand for HVAC is growing across the country, and it doesn’t look like that will change anytime soon.
-The industry has a 13% projected growth rate in NC, adding over 1,700 new HVAC jobs every year through 2030.
+North Carolina is home to more than 15,000 HVAC technicians—the fifth-most in the United States—and the industry is expected to grow by 13% over the next 7 years.
+That amounts to 1,500 new HVAC jobs every year through 2032.

-But that compensation can jump quickly alongside your level of experience, skill, and certification — for HVAC service managers, the average salary sits at $72,899.
+The increased demand also creates a higher earning potential for HVAC and refrigeration technicians.
+The average HVAC salary in NC is $50,610, but that compensation can jump quickly alongside your level of experience, skill, and certification—for HVAC service managers, the average salary is $72,990.

 Interested in getting your HVAC license in North Carolina but unsure where to start?
 We’ll cover everything you need to know:

-Oh, and don’t forget to bookmark this page for future reference on all NC HVAC license questions!
+Bookmark this page for future reference on all NC HVAC license questions

 Are HVAC contractors required to be licensed in North Carolina?

-Like most professional trades, you must be licensed to legally do HVAC in North Carolina.
+Like most professional trades, you must be licensed to legally perform HVAC work in North Carolina.

 The first level of certification is the HVAC/R technician license, which allows you to work under a licensed business or for a government, educational, or institutional organization.